The battle between the Xbox One and PS4 will decide the future of home gaming. But choosing which to buy is easier said than done.

 PS4 - AMD 8-core Jaguar CPU

-They’re 8–core chips using ‘Jaguar’ cores – a term picked by their maker AMD to denote their chipset generation.
+The CPUs are 8–core chips using ‘Jaguar’ cores – a term picked by their maker AMD to denote their chipset generation.
 The Xbox One runs at 1.75GHz, which was bumped-up from their original spec of 1.6GHz.
-Sony hasn't actually confirmed the clock speed of its PS4 CPU.
-However, even it is set at 1.6GHz, slower than the Xbox One, it's the GPU that will really matter.
+Sony's runs slightly cooler at 1.6GHz, which may make some of you think the Xbox One is more powerful.
+This is not the case.
+The power of the GPU is much more important here.

 PS4 vs Xbox One – GPU and RAM